imrefazekas/harcon/README.md

 }
 ```

-Along the parameters you need for your business logic, and the ignite function and callback object introduced earlier, the terms can be added to the parameter list in the right order shown above.
+Along the parameters you need for your business logic, and the ignite function introduced earlier, the terms can be added to the parameter list in the right order shown above.

 ```javascript
 module.exports = {